brbrar/ManualLibrary/README.md

 Uses sqflite to store manual info.

 ## Done
-- Stores file path of PDF.
+- Upload and store file path of PDF.
 - Lets user choose a custom name for stored 'manual'.
+- Can view file info and edit file path.
-- CRUD functions available.
+- CRUD functions.
 - Can add favourites.

 ## Planned